EnigmaDragons/GameOff2024/retro.md

 - Silas - Having the jam include holidays was challenging (especially having it near the end)
 - Silas - Wanted the level designs to be more evolved, but ran into time constraints especially due to environment art progress
 - Silas - The Spy AI was very hard to implement well
+- SizzlinKola - Not enough time/crunch at the end to get a first version of the full narrative.
+Not enough time to iterate/polish it.

 3. What lessons can we take moving forward?
 - Ben - We should have built and tested builds earlier